Thejashkarthi/Personal_Finance_Management_Java-Swing/README.md

 # Personal Finance Management System 💰

 ## Overview
-The Personal Finance Management System is an application developed using Java Swing on Apache NetBeans IDE and MySQL for Database Management.
+The Personal Finance Management System is an application developed using Java Swing  and MySQL for Database Management.
 This system enables users to monitor their financial habits, track previous transactions, and visualize monthly financial data using charts.

 ## Software Used
 - **IDE:** VS Code